J Cancer 2019; 10(19):4623-4632. doi:10.7150/jca.32857 This issue

 During the study period, we detected colorectal polyps in 506 participants by colonoscopy, including 198 of the 776 patients (25.5%) who did not have gastric polyps, and 308 of the 770 patients (40.0%) who did.
 Among the control group, we identified 133 subjects (17.1%) with any type of colorectal adenoma, of which 35 (4.5%) were classified as having advanced colorectal adenomas.
 In the gastric polyp group, 229 subjects (29.7%) had any type of colorectal adenoma, of which 77 (10.0%) had advanced colorectal adenomas.
 Table 2 presents the ORs of gastric polyps and baseline factors for colorectal adenomas as well as advanced colorectal adenomas.
 After multivariable adjustments, we found that subjects with gastric polyps had greater odds of having any colorectal adenoma (adjusted OR=2.34, 95% CI: 1.79 to 3.06, p<0.001) as well as advanced colorectal adenomas (adjusted OR=2.71, 95% CI: 1.74 to 4.23, p<0.001) compared with those in the control group.
 The adjusted ORs of gastric polyps for colorectal adenomas in the First Affiliated Hospital of Sun Yat-sen University, Shantou Central Hospital, and Meizhou People's Hospital were 3.56 (95% CI: 2.41 to 5.26, p<0.001), 2.35 (95% CI: 1.03 to 5.37, p=0.04) and 2.65 (95% CI: 1.08 to 6.53, p=0.03), respectively.

 Compared with the control group, patients with gastric polyps had significantly increased prevalence of colorectal adenomas when colorectal adenomas were stratified by number, location, size, and histopathology (Table 3).
 Besides adenomas, we found no difference in the prevalence of colorectal hyperplastic polyps (adjusted OR: 0.99, 95% CI: 0.67 to 1.47, p= 0.96) between patients with and without gastric polyps.
-Furthermore, we found that the prevalence of CRC was 1.3% (10/776) in the gastric polyp group and 0.3% (2/770) in the control group, with an adjusted OR of 7.05 (95% CI: 1.35 to 36.81, p=0.02).
+Furthermore, we found that the prevalence of CRC was 1.3% (10/776) in the gastric polyp group and 0.3% (2/770) in the control group, with an adjusted OR of 7.05 (95% CI: 1.35 to 36.81, p=0.02) (Detailed characteristics of patients with CRC were shown in Supplemental Table 1).
 In the gastric polyp group, six early-stage adenocarcinomas were detected and removed endoscopically.
 Additionally, we identified serrated adenomas in one patient (1/776, 0.1%) in the control group and two patients (2/770, 0.3%) in the gastric polyp group.

 Patients with gastric polyps had significantly higher prevalence of colorectal adenoma and advanced adenomas, when stratified by the number, distribution, size, histopathology of gastric polyps, and whether H. pylori infection was detected (Table 4).
 However, we found no significant correlation between gastric inflammatory polyps and the detection of advanced colorectal adenomas (adjusted OR=0.79, 95% CI: 0.24 to 2.64, p= 0.49).